-- 1. Prepare and analyze a farm budget. - 2.
-Complete loan application procedures and explain basic laws affecting the agricultural industry. - 3.
+- 2. Complete loan application procedures and explain basic laws affecting the agricultural industry. - 3.
 Construct a marketing plan for an agricultural product. - 4.
 Identify equipment parts and explain the basic principles of machinery operation and management.

 Partnership: College of The Albemarle's two-year degree program is designed for students to transfer to North Carolina State University's School of Agriculture and Life Sciences.